julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, October 25, 2024.
+Saturday, October 26, 2024.
 Quote of the day:

-> "Happiness is secured through virtue; it is a good attained by man's own will." - Thomas Aquinas
+> "A strong argument for the religion of Christ is this - that offences against Charity are about the only ones which men on their death-beds can be made - not to understand - but to feel - as crime." - Edgar Allan Poe